nginxinc/nginx-loadbalancer-kubernetes/docs/tcp/tcp-installation-guide.md

 Legend:
 - Orange is the `TYPE LoadBalancer` Service.
 - Red is the LoadBalancer Service `EXTERNAL-IP`, which are your NGINX Loadbalancing Server IP(s); 10.1.1.4 and 10.1.1.5 in this example.
-- Blue is the `K8s NodePort mapping` for Port 80.
+- Blue is the `Kubernetes NodePort mapping` for Port 80.
-- Indigo is the `K8s NodePort mapping` for Port 443.
+- Indigo is the `Kubernetes NodePort mapping` for Port 443.
 - Green is the NLK Log messages, creating the upstreams to match.
 - The new NLK Controller updates the NGINX Loadbalancing Server upstreams with these, shown on the dashboard.